xjmusic/xjmusic/engine/README.md

 To build the engine, you need to have CMake installed.

-Then, you can run the following commands:
+Then, you can Run the following commands:

 ```bash
 mkdir build